Lawyers defending Hong Kong tycoon say they have received threats | Law-Order

 Lawyers defending Hong Kong tycoon say they have received threats

+"Now these intimidatory tactics are spreading outside the borders of China and Hong Kong."
+Police said in a statement they were concerned about the media reports and "strongly condemn the act of impersonating police officers".
+They appealed to those concerned to provide further information.

-The Hong Kong government did not immediately respond to a request for comment.
+The government did not immediately respond to a request for comment on whether the barristers would be allowed to enter Hong Kong.
 The legal team has filed an appeal with the United Nations Working Group on Arbitrary Detention, declaring Lai's continued imprisonment unlawful.

 Lai is already serving a 13-month sentence after being convicted for his role in an illegal assembly in 2020 to commemorate victims of China's crackdown on democracy activists in and around Beijing's Tiananmen Square in 1989.
 A fierce critic of Beijing, Lai faces multiple charges under the national security law, including collusion with a foreign country.
 His complicated legal proceedings are expected to drag on till the end of this year and even into next year, according to some legal analysts.